IG and Toolkit frequently asked questions

 In another area, if there have been problems with hand-delivering prescriptions to the surgery, for example problems with the GP surgery reporting they didn’t receive the forms, this would be a higher risk and the pharmacy would have to consider options to mitigate the risk.

-Q. My system supplier doesn’t store data outside of the UK but provides remote assistance from outside of the UK, how do I make sure I comply with the Data Protection Act 1998 and DHSC guidelines?
+Q. My system supplier doesn’t store data outside of the UK but provides remote assistance from outside of the UK, how do I make sure I comply with data protection legislation and DHSC guidelines?

 A. If there are flows outside of the UK, it is important to undertake an appropriate risk assessment and put in place mitigating controls, for example contractual requirements on the supplier.
 Access should be on a strict need to know basis and only where there are no appropriate alternatives.